-Analysis tags allow for remedial content to be suggested to students after their assessment is completed.
+Analysis tags provide a detailed breakdown of student achievement across skills, topics, goals or any other key metric and allow for recommended next steps after students complete their assessment.
 This recommended material will focus on the learning areas that the student struggled with during the assessment.

 Make sure you have Edit mode selected and navigate to the assessment you wish to add analysis tags to.
-Next, click the Edit exam button at the top.
+Next, right-click the exam and select Edit exam.

 Analysis tags can only be added to exam type content.
 To check the type of content, select the material and look on the right-hand side of the screen for the Type section.
 There are three different content types - List, Smart Lesson, and Exam.

 To create new analysis groups, select Add tag.

 Analysis groups break up the different skill areas covered in an assessment.
 You are able to set different recommended material for each different analysis group, allowing you to provide recommendations based on the specific skills each part of the assessment focuses on.

 Name the analysis group and then click Add content.

 If you know exactly which recommended work you wish to select, find it and make sure it's checked.
 If you're unsure of exactly which lesson(s) you would like to be recommended, you can search for a specific topic using the box at the top of the page.
 Once you've selected the content which you wish to assign, confirm your selection.